zkemail/ether-email-auth/docs/getting-started.md

 ## SimpleWallet

-First, implement a simple wallet.
-Use the following implementation of SimpleWallet.
-(SimpleWallet.sol)[../packages/contracts/contracts/SimpleWallet.sol]

-As an example, we show how to implement the email-based account recovery into a simple wallet contract in (SimpleWallet.sol)[../packages/contracts/test/helpers/SimpleWallet.sol].
+As an example, we show how to implement the email-based account recovery into a simple wallet contract in [SimpleWallet.sol](../packages/contracts/test/helpers/SimpleWallet.sol).
 First, copy-paste SimpleWallet.sol to [the expected filepath of SimpleWallet.sol in the reader's working directory].

 This implementation inherits OwnableUpgradeable.